thomasantony/BudgetFirst/README.md

     npm run build
     npm run package

+You can package the app for all 3 platforms (win/osx/linux) by running:

+    npm run package-all

 There are also some react-redux actions and reducers I have implemented which will be used to make the prototype functional.
 I have also written some tests for these reducers that can be run using:

     npm run test